David Burrage, Ph.D.

 Dr. David Burrage has dedicated his career to ensuring all students can learn, especially those with learning exceptionalities.
 He has taught in general, exceptional, and virtual education settings over the past ten years.
 In honor of his service, he received a district Golden Apple teaching award in 2010 for his work as a public school exceptional education teacher in an emotional and behavioral self-contained setting.
 His doctoral work focuses on the use of classroom management systems with students diagnosed with emotional and behavioral disabilities.

-Doctorate in Exceptional Education
+Master's in Exceptional Student Education

 Bachelor's in Elementary Education